 Controller-based write logs contain information about exactly which LBNs in the shadow set had write I/O requests outstanding (from a failed node).
 The node that performs the assisted merge operation uses the write logs to merge those LBNs that may be inconsistent across the shadow set.
 No controller-based write logs are maintained for a one member shadow set.
-No controller-based write logs are maintained for a one member shadow set mounted.
+No controller-based write logs are maintained if only one OpenVMS system has the shadow set mounted.